comptoolsres/comptoolsres.github.io/TLCL_reading_notes_5.md

   Notice that, opposite of the `while` loop, in the `until` loop, the loop executes as long as the condition is false--or **until** it is true.
 Choose the loop that make most sense, or is easiest to code for the conditions you want to enforce.

 * p.
-428: **Reading Files with Loops**: Remember that there is a copy of the `distros.txt` file at `/ufrc/bsc4452/share/Class_Files/TLCL_files/distros.txt`.
+428: **Reading Files with Loops**: Remember that there is a copy of the `distros.txt` file at `/blue/bsc4452/share/Class_Files/TLCL_files/distros.txt`.
 This is a great example of processing a file--both in reading a file line by line, but also in getting fields from that file.
 Notice how each of the three columns of the dataset are automatically assigned to the three variables--`distro`, `version`, `release`.
 Also note the next box on p.
-429 that would allow you to parse files with different field separators.
+429 that would allow you to <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.parse}}">parse</a> files with different field separators.

 ## Ch 30: Troubleshooting